SamChou19815/website/packages/samlang/docs/classes-types.md

 has an implicit `this` passes as the first parameter.
 (You cannot name `this` as a parameter name because it's a keyword.)

-The `public` keyword tells the type-checker that this function or method can be used outside of the module that defines it.
+The `private` keyword tells the type-checker that this function or method cannot be used outside of the class that defines it.

 ## Variant Class Module